-- Minimize system impact ✓ (apart from local log file) - Don't copy anything to the disk, binaries as small as possible - Enforce the use of known binaries only cated) and not statically compiled; use files in "/mnt/cdrom" for investigation Make sure that no library from the system investigated is used - Extensive logging and checksums - Ensuring that no later modification can occur and that verification is possible - No drivers needed for installing (→ CD-ROM better than USB!) ✓ - Can be difficult \rightarrow Depends on the system investigated - If very well secured, this might be difficult (IDS tries to prevent exactly this!) - Copies data directly to another system (→ Network/Share or USB) Local file (too complicated)
+- Minimize system impact ✓ (apart from local log file) - Don't copy anything to the disk, binaries as small as possible - Enforce the use of known binaries only Not possible: No statically compiled files (too complicated); use files on CD-ROM image for investigation - Make sure that no library from the system investigated is used - Extensive logging and checksums - Ensuring that no later modification can occur and that verification is possible - No drivers needed for installing (→ CD-ROM better than USB!) ✓ - Can be difficult $\rightarrow$ Depends on the system investigated - If very well secured, this might be difficult (IDS tries to prevent exactly this!) - Copies data directly to another system (→ Network/Share or USB) Local file (too complicated)